Skip to main content

 Yes.
 Most of our services — including initial assessment, individual therapy, couples and family therapy, and psychiatric follow-ups — are available via secure video.
 In person is recommended for certain situations (cognitive testing, child assessments, brain stimulation, first appointments for some new patients), but online works very well for most ongoing care.

-We ask for [at least 24 hours’ notice] for cancellations.
-Late cancellations or missed appointments are charged at 50% of fee.
+We ask for at least 24 hours’ notice for cancellations.
 This policy lets us offer the time to someone else who needs it.

 Start with the Initial Assessment.
 You don’t need to have a label or a clear treatment plan before you come in — that is precisely what the assessment is for.
 We’ll talk things through with you and help you figure out the right next step.